ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest-swag.md

 But if installing Git looks like a lot of extra work, you can definitely skip it.
 There are open source projects, such as the freeCodeCamp repository, that will let you help improve articles by editing **[directly from your browser](https://medium.freecodecamp.org/hacktoberfest-2018-how-you-can-get-your-free-shirt-even-if-youre-new-to-coding-96080dd0b01b)**.

-Learning about open source projects and how to contribute is only the first steps.
+Learning about open source projects and how to contribute is only the beginning.
 You still need to find projects you can actually contribute to.
-Many projects are reserved for first-timers to take part in during the Hacktoberfest community event.
-If you do a bit of internet search, you will find many such project lists.
+Many are reserved for first-timers to take part in during the Hacktoberfest community event.
+And if you do a bit of internet search, you will find many such project lists.

-You just need to do some digging to find those repos.
+Just need to do some digging to find those repos.

 These are some other interesting first-timer guides to open source projects.
 Each includes links to where to find your first: